 Discussion of a case with an experienced colleague may help to clarify issues related to the completion of the MCCD.
-Alternatively, since the full implementation of the Certification of Death (Scotland) Act 2011, MRs can be another source of advice.
+Alternatively, since the full implementation of the 2011 Act, MRs can be another source of advice.

 In hospitals, there may be several doctors in a team or several teams caring for the patient before death.
-The Consultant/Specialist in charge of the patient's care is ultimately responsible for ensuring that the death is properly certified.
+The consultant/specialist in charge of the patient's care is ultimately responsible for ensuring that the death is properly certified.
 Any subsequent enquiries about the patient, such as results of ante-mortem or post-mortem investigations, will initially be addressed to you as the certifying doctor.
-If you are not available then the Consultant/Specialist in charge of the patient's care will be contacted.
+If you are not available, then the consultant/specialist in charge of the patient's care will be contacted.